 From July 9-13, some areas in the Kansas River basin received 18.5 inches of rain.
 Called Black Friday, July 13, flooding started above Manhattan on the Big Blue River.
 The Manhattan business district was eventually covered with eight feet of water, and two people were killed.
 Downstream flooding continued in Topeka, Lawrence, and Kansas City.
 In Topeka, about 7,000 buildings were damaged or destroyed, and 24,000 people were evacuated.
 The rising river washed away roads, and railroad tracks moved, causing transportation throughout the river basin to halt.
 Communication lines were downed.

-The flooding caused other rivers to flood downstream, including the Kansas River, Missouri River, and the Neosho, Marais des Cygnes, and Verdigris River basins.
+The flooding caused other rivers to flood downstream, including the Kansas River, Missouri River, Neosho, Marais des Cygnes, and Verdigris River basins.
 Altogether 116 cities and towns were affected, and 10,000 farms also suffered damage.
-In Kansas City, the flood did tremendous damage to the industrial area destroying packing plants, the Kansas City Stockyards, warehouses, grain elevators, and factories near the second-largest rail center in the nation.
+In Kansas City, the flood damaged the industrial area destroying packing plants, the Kansas City Stockyards, warehouses, grain elevators, and factories near the second-largest rail center in the nation.

 The damage across eastern Kansas and Missouri exceeded $935 million, killed 28 people, and displaced 518,000 more.
 Over a million acres flooded, 2,500 homes were completely demolished, 336 businesses were destroyed, and more than 3,000 flooded.

 The crest continued downstream through Missouri, passing through Boonville, Jefferson City, Hermann, and St. Charles resulting in further flooding.

 On July 17, President Harry Truman toured the damage by airplane as far west as Manhattan and declared the disaster “one of the worst this country has ever suffered from water.”